dgaydukov/cert-aws/files/sa.md

 LZ (local zone) - extension of region closer to your users.
 Edge location - A site that CloudFront uses to cache copies of your content for faster delivery to users at any location

 ###### AWS Well-Architected Framework
 It describes best practices to deliver app to aws cloud.
 Based on 5 pillars:
-* operational excellence
+* operational excellence - running and monitoring systems to deliver business value, and continually improving processes and procedures
-* security
+* security - protecting information & systems
-* reliability
+* reliability - ability to prevent, and quickly recover from failures to meet business and customer demand
-* performance efficiency
+* performance efficiency - using computing resources efficiently
-* cost optimization
+* cost optimization - avoiding un-needed costs

 ###### What is DevOps